tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * Now that we've familiarized ourselves with the goal of the example ERC333 copyright contract, let's define the structure of our contract and scaffold out each function's business logic.

 * When writing code to a particular specification, it can be very helpful to write comments for each step that must be performed inside a function's body.
-In this activity, we will take the contract specification and break down each of the method's business logic and backing data structures into descriptive comments.
+In this activity, we will take the contract specification and break down each component of the method's business logic and backing data structures into descriptive comments.

 Read aloud the `copyrights` method's interface definition and description.